+31 (0)73 220 2000 | info@brandcompliance.com

 • The differences between ISO 27001 and NEN 7510

-• NIS2 & the Belgian CyberFundamentals
+NIS2 & CyberFundamentals

 View Categories

-Nonconformities management system
+Nonconformities within the management system

-A nonconformity can be detected from various sources.
+Nonconformities within the management system can be detected from various sources.
 It often comes from an internal audit or from an audit by a certification body, such as Brand Compliance.
 But a nonconformity can also arise from an internal/external signal or from a complaint.

 Nonconformities come in two categories, with the nonconformity definition below:

-Major nonconformity
+Major nonconformity #

 Failure to meet a requirement that affects the management system’s ability to achieve its intended results.